Marguerite Henry: Legacy

-Misty features the annual Pony Penning of feral horses from Assateague Island, a two-day round-up, swim, and auction that Henry had been "sent to look at" by a hopeful editor.
-She created several Misty sequels including two more children's novels illustrated by Dennis, Sea Star, Orphan of Chincoteague (1949) and Stormy, Misty's Foal (1963).
+Misty features the annual Pony Penning of feral horses from Assateague Island, a two-day round-up, swim, and auction that Henry had been "sent to look at" by her hopeful editor, Mary Alice Jones.
+She created several Misty-related titles including two more children's novels illustrated by Dennis, Sea Star, Orphan of Chincoteague (1949) and Stormy, Misty's Foal (1963).
 The beneficiaries of "Marguerite Henry's Legacy", as a Washington Post editorial termed local tourism, were the Assateague nature preserve and Chincoteague town.
 Within her lifetime Pony Penning itself drew about 25,000 visitors and their number was 40 to 50,000 according to a local estimate ten years later.
+In 2023 the Museum of Chincoteague raised donations to purchase the Beebe Ranch—the location where Misty was born in 1946.

+Henry's papers are held in the Marguerite Henry Collection of the Elmer Andersen Library at the University of Minnesota.
+This extensive collection contains production material for titles published between 1942 and 1996 as well as material from unpublished works, correspondence, research notes, and awards.

 Awards

 Henry won the annual Newbery Medal from the American Library Association in 1949, recognizing King of the Wind: the story of the Godolphin Arabian as the year's "most distinguished contribution to American literature for children".
 She had been a runner-up for Justin Morgan Had a Horse in 1946 and Misty of Chincoteague in 1948.
 Brighty of the Grand Canyon was given the William Allen White Children's Book Award in 1956.
 In 1960, Black Gold won the Sequoyah Book Award.
 Gaudenzia: Pride of the Palio was awarded the Clara Ingram Judson Award for children's literature in 1961.
 Misty of Chincoteague was named to the Lewis Carroll Shelf Award list in 1961.
 Mustang, Wild Spirit of the West received the 1967 Western Heritage Award for Outstanding Juvenile Book and the 1970 Sequoyah Book Award.